Houghton Mill: The present building

 Although there has been a mill on this site for most of Houghton's history, the original mill site (certainly in the time of the Domesday book) was approximately 0.4 miles along the river towards Huntingdon.
 The original mill pond is still there but now appears to be a natural backwater.

 The present building was probably built in the 17th century, and extended in the 19th century.
 It consists of three storeys and attics. the building is part brick, part timber-framed and weather-boarded.

 In the 1930s, the mill was decommissioned.
-Local residents bought the building and it was given to the National Trust.
+Local residents bought the building and it was given to the National Trust in 1939.
 From 1935 to 1983, the mill was in use as a youth hostel, and was one of the few YHA establishments where smoking was forbidden because of fire hazard.

 In 1999, the National Trust put in new millstones.
 Flour is still milled, and the building is now a tourist attraction, with a camping site nearby.
 Houghton Mill is the last working watermill on the Great Ouse.
 A traditional waterwheel enables the mill to produce stoneground flour and, when water levels are too low to power the waterwheel, hydro-electrically powered millstones are used.
-It mills wheat grown at the National Trust's Wimpole Estate, 19 miles (30km) away.
+It mills wheat grown at the National Trust's Wimpole Estate, 19 miles (30 km) away.
+During the Covid-19 Pandemic the mill was shut down.
+On reopening it was found that the wheel was too damaged to turn.
+Major repairs and renovations were carried out and the mill resumed operation in May 2022.
 In 2013 a new set of electric-powered millstones were installed which allows the mill to operate at times when the river levels are not suitable.